cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/unveiling-paired-samples-analysis-a-comprehensive-guide.md

 This section explains how to convert your data into the `mStat` format, enabling you to use MicrobiomeStat for your research.

-Note that, in our current implementation, the `group.var` and `strata.var` should be non-time-varying, i.e., they should stay constant across time points.  `adj.vars` on the hand could be time-varying except when analyzing changes.
-To account for time-varying covariates in analysis of changes, the users could first regress out their effects and then work with the residuals.
+Note that, in our current implementation, the `group.var` and `strata.var` should be non-time-varying, i.e., they should stay constant across time points.  `adj.vars` on the other hand could be time-varying in most cases.
+If only non-time-varying variables are allowed, we will state it explicitly.